JIAQING-XIE/academic-jiaqing/content/home/experience.md

   location = "California"
   date_start = "2019-07-08"
   date_end = "2019-08-09"
-  description = """Applying supervised machine learning algorithms to predict human comfort, a pinoneering work in the thermal comfort domain"""
+  description = """Applying supervised machine learning algorithms to predict human comfort, a pinoneering work in the thermal comfort domain.
+The summer research is supervised by Dr. Maohui Luo, Center for Built Environment, University of California Berkeley."""

 +++